Connecting to registered clusters with the Connect gateway

 This guide assumes that you are already familiar with some basic fleet concepts, and with registering clusters to Google Cloud.
-If not, you can find out more in the Fleets guide and in Registering a cluster.
+If not, you can find out more in the Fleet management overview, the Fleet creation overview, and their linked guides.
 You should also be familiar with Kubernetes tools and concepts, including

 client-go (if you want to use the gateway for automation purposes), role-based access control (RBAC), and core Kubernetes Resources.

 The Connect gateway uses your Google ID to authenticate to clusters.
-To find out how to use IDs from your existing OICD identity provider instead, see Introducing Anthos Identity Service.
+To find out how to use IDs from your existing OIDC identity provider instead, see Introducing Anthos Identity Service.

 Why use the Connect gateway?